 In the last decade Kathleen has also held over seventy art exhibits.
 She is currently creating a line of gifts based on her own art and the illustrations of her daughter Rose Karlsen.
 See the Art page on this site for more information.
 Paintings can be viewed and purchased on the Karlsen Fine Art website.
 An artist portfolio can be viewed on Facebook.

-Kathleen Marie Karlsen’s primary interests have always been the arts, healing and spirituality.
-As a teenager she began to pursue complementary health and alternative philosophies and ideas in earnest.
-She began to attend conferences and lectures on everything from Atlantis to Native American prophecies to the Egyptian pyramids to color and music therapies.
+Personal Bio: My primary interests have always been the arts, healing and self-transformation.
+As a teenager I began to pursue complementary health and alternative philosophies in earnest.
+I attended conferences and lectures on everything from ancient civilizations to Native American prophecies to the Egyptian pyramids to color healing and music therapies.

-Kathleen attended several universities after high school and graduated with a bachelor’s degree in studio art (College of William and Mary), a master’s degree in humanities with a thesis on the scientific and aesthetic connections between color and sound (California State University), and completed a year of doctoral studies in adult and higher education (Montana State University).
+I attended several universities after high school, graduating with a bachelor’s degree in studio art (College of William and Mary) and a master’s degree in humanities with a thesis on the scientific and aesthetic connections between color and sound (California State University).
+Later I completed a year of doctoral studies in adult and higher education (Montana State University).

-She spent over a decade living in intentional communities (Quaker, Sufi, and New Age), eventually meeting her husband Andrew, settling in Bozeman, Montana and having a family of five children.
-Kathleen loves to chant, hike in the mountains, work out with her youngest son, and spend time with family and friends.
-She feels fortunate to live in a safe and clean environment in Montana, surrounded by beautiful mountains!
+I spent over a decade living in spiritual communities (Quaker, Sufi, and New Age), eventually meeting my husband Andrew, settling in Bozeman, Montana, and having a family of five children.
+I love to chant, hike in the mountains, lift weights with my youngest son, and spend time with family and friends.
+I am fortunate to live in a safe and clean environment surrounded by beautiful mountains!